toh995/writings/haskell-monad-intuition-notes.md

 - In this paradigm, the monad represents a set of instructions to execute later.
 - The definition of monad does NOT necessitate a mechanism to EXECUTE the instruction-set.
 This is usually defined OUTSIDE of the monad (e.g. for `State`, we have `runState`, which is a custom function unique to `State`).
-- Monad manipulation, then, becomes a way to combine existing instruction-set(s) to create new ones
+- Monad manipulation, then, becomes a way to combine existing instruction-set(s) to create new ones.
 - As a corollary: just because you operate on a monad, does NOT necessarily mean that the instruction-set has been executed.
 Again, there is a separate mechanism to EXECUTE the instruction-set.

 In this paradigm: